nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

     end result is higher prices for consumers, and it doesn't help that drug companies have a strong economic incentive to do this.

+# The Price is Revealed

-I just logged into their prescription service and saw I'd been billed
-$160 for three inhalers.
+This morning, I logged into the insurance company's mail-order prescription site.
+I'd been billed $160 for three inhalers.
 The doctor had mentioned they like to send you 3 for the price of 2, so I assume they're still billing me $80 per inhaler.
-That's an improvement, but the $10 inhaler they promised would have been nice, so I opened a chat window.
+That's an improvement, but it's not the $10 inhaler they promised.

-I like to be cordial and friendly when I'm talking to support people.
-Typically they're just doing their best with a big unwieldy system, and may not completely understand what's happening, even though they're representing the whole company.
-So I did my best to be friendly and understanding for 2 hours as I was passed between three people.
-Here's what I learned along the way:

-## Web Site

-The insurance company web site says I can get an authorized generic "Fluticasone Furoate/Vilanterol Ellipta" at $20 for a 90-day supply (3 inhalers).
+The company web site also claims I could get an authorized generic "Fluticasone Furoate/Vilanterol Ellipta" at $20 for a 90-day supply (3 inhalers), but that I'm not eligible because I already have a 90-day supply on the way.

-It also claims I can get one at my local pharmacy for $10, which the pharmacy told me wasn't true.
+The site also claims I can get one at my local pharmacy for $10, which the pharmacy told me wasn't true.
 Or maybe it was true, and I just had to use the magic word "generic".
 Or maybe some other explanation about how I got it for $10 once.

+# Tech Support

+I needed to see if I could get out of this unexpected $160 fee.
+Ideally, I could get this $20 generic instead; after all, I specifically asked my provider to request the generic in the prescription.
+It was time to interact with somebody, so I opened the web site's chat window.

+I try to be cordial and friendly when I'm talking to support people.
+Typically they're just doing their best with a big unwieldy system, and may not completely understand what's happening, even though they're representing the whole company.
+So I did my best to be clear and understanding for 2½ hours, as I was passed between five people.

 ## First Person

 I can get a drug called "Wexela" at $10 for a 30-day inhaler, or $20 for three of them.
-This is a slightly different drug: Fluticasone / Salmeterol.
+This is a slightly different drug: Fluticasone / Salmeterol, the generic version of the branded drug "Advair".
 It's is supposed to be taken twice a day instead of the once a day I have currently.
 This would be the low-effort way to get the drug I need at a low cost, but taking it twice a day means I would more or less lose my voice.
-I know because I've tried it in the past.
+I know because I've tried Advair twice in the past, and both times I lost my voice.

+Since this is a different drug with different dosage, I would need a different prescription before I could get it.
-It sounded like I needed to cancel the $160 90-day shipment going out the door and ask for another prescription for Wexela.
+It sounded like I needed to cancel the $160 90-day shipment going out the door and talk to my provider.
 Before I authorized stopping the shipment,
 I asked why I couldn't get the authorized generic the web site said I could get, and they transfered me to a pharmacist.